exp111/exp111.github.io/_posts/2020-6-18-owasp-mstg.md

 ```
 We get like we would expect `0x1311081d`.
 But because we're little endian, in memory the address will look like this: 0x1d081113.
-And if we ask c++ to transform that into a byte it will give us 0x1d.
+And if we ask c++ to transform that into a byte it will give us 0x1d (because it prints the first byte).
 But if we just copy the hex string out (which is reversed) and xor it with a string (which is in the right order) it of course won't work.

 But the question is, how did not notice that until now?
 I mean I often use the Ghidra Convert function, but I also copied xored bytes out with no problem?
 Maybe because the key was also inverted?
 Fuckin hell, I have no clue.
 At least now I know it.